ndrean/Solid-components/_posts/2020-01-10-Ruby-proc-block-lambda.md

 end
 puts show { |name| "#{name} from yield"}
  ```
- which returns 'Hi from yield' and 'Hi John from yield'.
+ which returns 'Hi', 'from yield','after yield'  and 'Hi', 'John from yield','after yield'.

  !
 Remember to use double quotes "" when interpolating.